f2etw/jobs/README.md

 Our jobs board.

-Please new issue in issue tab.
+Please new issue in issues tab.

 Add job description , salary range and contact way.